mattstruble/mattstruble.github.io/_posts/2020-05-24-automating-dl-pipeline.md

 tags: [Automation, Bash, NAS]
 style: border
 color: info
 description: How I leveraged Synology NAS to automate the execution, and backup, of my machine learning model training environments.
+comments: true
 ---

 The past few days I've been working on improving my machine learning pipeline in preparation of some upcoming projects.
 I wanted to create a system that would allow me to easily train a model